reflynn/analytic_reactor_spectra/README.md

 Creates a plot with the interpolated neutrino spectrum from the Mueller and Huber papers, and with the analytically calculated ab initio spectrum. --lower-bound and --upper-bound give the bounds for the plot in keV. --interpolated and --ab-initio take a boolean argument to specify whether the spectrum should be plotted.

-- python python_scripts/plot_dc_cenns_rate.py lower_bound upper_bound targets
+- python python_scripts/plot_dc_cenns_rate.py

-Creates a plot of the resulting cenns rate. lower and upper bound are in keV, and possible targets are Zn and Ge
+Creates a plot of the resulting cenns rate. lower and upper bound are in keV.

 # Code Organization